-In program execution, control refers to the computation currently is.
-Control is characterized by two components:
+In program execution, control is characterized by two components:

 - 1. the expression/statement currently being evaluated: - CS111: the red control dot. - CS240: the program counter. - CS251: the argument to eval in the substitution model - 2.
 The continuation = all pending operations to be performed when the value of current expression is returned: - CS111: the pending frames in the Java Execution Model. - CS240: the stack of procedure call activation frames. - CS251: the context surrounding the current expression in the substitution model